bendtherules/blog-hashnode-backup/ck8d4todk00t4xes1fr1o0ena.md

 **Bound functions** ignore the `thisValue` that was passed in and instead uses internal [[BoundThis]] as the actual `this`. [[BoundThis]] is the custom thisValue that was passed while binding using `Function.bind`.
 That is why one solution to this callback problem is to bind a function to the object before passing it as a callback.

+*Note* - Bound functions are called as exotic objects, because they don't follow the normal conventions of a object.

 **Arrow function** is a type of function object whose `this` value is resolved from the lexical scope.
 Its [[call]] method ignores the received thisValue (from Call abstract method) and always resolves `this` from its lexical scope, like any other free variable in a closure.